Trump's Washington hotel a conflict of interest: Democratic lawmakers

 But most presidents in recent decades have placed their personal assets, including property and financial holdings, in blind trusts overseen by independent advisers to avoid any appearance of impropriety.
 Under a blind trust, the owner has no say or knowledge in how the assets are managed.

-(Reporting by Ian Simpson; Editing by Scott Malone and Lisa Von Ahn)
+(Reporting by Ian Simpson and Emily Stephenson; Editing by Scott Malone and Jonathan Oatis)